This morning, I experienced parenthood bliss.

 No day is like the day before and it's imperfectly perfect in that way.

 We introduced Prodigies Music Lessons to Harrison at 8 months old.
 I know that seems early, but there are wonderful songs for babies inside the curriculum & an exclusive Totigies playlist for the little ones.
 Mr. Rob taught me early that the benefits of introducing high-information music to a baby is so important for their developing brains.

 What made even more sense to me in the moment was that the Totigies soundtrack was a really soothing way to get my child to fall asleep.
-At that stage of parenting, I’d have paid a million dollars for a quiet, restful household.
-Luckily, Prodigies is Free to join so I signed us up.
+At that stage of parenting, I'd have paid a million dollars for a quiet, restful household.
+Luckily, Prodigies is affordable to join so I signed us up.
 And we never left!

 Kind, Knowledgable Hosts, Fun Characters & Colorful Imagery inside the Prodigies App

 Lovable characters inside the app like Mr. Rob, Ms. Sam, Baby Lil, Beet, Cherry, the Deskbells & Meteor Man were all present when Harrison was a tiny baby.
 I decorated a small corner of his room with Prodigies posters & the characters I printed from the app.
 The bright colors were a joyful addition to his room & are highly recommended!
 I remember him babbling and smiling a bunch as a baby in his brand-new musical corner.

 You can download the music decorations for FREE here:

 Solfège & the Curwen Hand-Signs